hpxmlwg/hpxml/guide/source/program_administrator/opportunities_benefits.rst

   reducing labor costs to manually review files.
 For one of the pilot programs, Arizona Public Service, time spent completing desk QA reviews has decreased by as much as 50% per project.
-In many implementations, programs are pursuing automated approvals can allow contractors to seek incentives or financing approvals while they are still on-site with the customer and further reduce the program administration costs per project.
+In many implementations, programs are pursuing automated approvals that can allow contractors to seek incentives or financing approvals while they are still on-site with the customer and further reduce the program administration costs per project while improving assessment-to-upgrade conversion ratios.
 * **Improved Program Analytics.** Improving both the quality and consistency of the data collected allows programs to complete comprehensive, ongoing analytics.
 HPXML data extracts can speed up or enhance measurement and